Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A02s.md

 Any attempt in running a **secure** or **secure-on-demand**¹ GSIs that **hasn't been updated at June 2023 or later** will make the device hard reboot every 10-20 seconds after booting up.
 You might think that the GSI has booted properly but after some seconds, it will do it.

-¹Only when you **securize** or you turn on **Device Spoof Properties**(On secure-on-demand GSIs)
+¹Only when you **securize** or you turn on **Device Spoof Properties.**

 Same applies for when you try to use any Magisk module to fix SafetyNet such as Universal SafetyNet Fix.
 Basically, any method used to fix SafetyNet will cause the above issue.
 Properties are always spoofed on Secure GSIs so that's why the above issue happens.

 Phh has fixed the above issue by changing the way how Watchdog and Watchdogd is handled by GSIs.
 You can apply these fixes on old GSIs using appropriate tools to unpack and repack the GSI or by using root.
-However, I would recommend you to use a newer GSI or just wait for your developer to implement the fix on their GSI.
+However, I would recommend you to use a newer GSI or just wait for developers to implement the fixes in their GSI.

 No need to and you shouldn't turn on any **Alternate audio policy** option or any audio-related options in phh Treble options.
 This will break the audio system.
 However, disabling **sound effects in Qualcomm settings** or disabling **audio effect in Misc Settings** won't break it.

-Not sure how the above option works. -- @tangymc
+Not sure how the above option works. -- @mrugtangy

 ### How to GSI